yegor256/blog/_posts/2018/aug/2018-08-14-seventy-percent.md

 They would have us promise to never betray each other's mutual interests but then the business suffers and eventually collapses.

+{% quote They just want to have 70%... each!!!
+And they have it. %}

 Why so?
 Because it's impossible to be equal in business (just like it's impossible to be equal in marriage, but that's a topic for another blog post).
 Eventually a conflict of interests shows up and the inability to resolve it